Abstract submission frequently asked questions

 Data collection for my study is underway but will not be ready in time for the abstract deadline submission; however, the abstract will be prepared by the deadline.
 Is it possible to submit the results/data prospectively?

-It is the submitted abstract that is judged and published for the meeting.
-Thus it is inappropriate for it to be submitted without essential results on the promise that these will be available later.
-It is likely that the abstract would be rejected and it would be better to await data collection and analysis and to submit to a later meeting, when the complete study can be presented.
+Abstracts are accepted or rejected to the conference based on the abstract submission.
+It is inappropriate for it to be submitted without essential results on the promise that these will be available later.
+It is likely that the abstract would be rejected, and it would be better to await data collection and analysis and to submit to a later meeting, when the complete study can be presented.

 Can I withdraw my abstract after submission?